 The College of Education at Lewis University is one of only 23 programs in Illinois to be accredited by the prestigious National Council for Accreditation of Teacher Education (NCATE).

-When a school of education is NCATE accredited, it provides an assurance that the school's teacher preparation program has met national standards set by the teaching field at large and has undergone rigorous external and impartial review by professionals, policymakers, and representatives of the public.
+When a school of education is NCATE accredited, it provides an assurance that the school's educator preparation program has met national standards set by the education field at large and has undergone rigorous external and impartial review by professionals, policymakers, and representatives of the public.

-Lewis University is accredited by The Higher Learning Commission and is a member of the North Central Association.
-The Lewis University certification programs are approved for entitlement by the Illinois State Teacher Certification Board in conjunction with the Illinois State Board of Education for:
+Lewis University is accredited by, and a member of, the Higher Learning Commission.
+The Lewis University College of Education licensure programs are approved for entitlement by the State Educator and Preparation Licensure Board in conjunction with the Illinois State Board of Education for:

 Recognition and Approval Status